erdaldogan/arm-assembler-latex-listings/README.md

 arm-assembler-latex-listings
 ============================

-The [ARM] Assembler language definition for the latex listings package
+The [ARM] Assembler language definition with NEON for the latex listings package